 If you are about to undergo an anaemia treatment, then you would be asked several questions about your medical and family history by your doctor.
 Then a physical examination would be performed on you.
 Once done, the following tests would be run on you by the doctors:-

-Complete blood count (CBC)- As we have discussed before, anaemia is a blood disease.
+Complete blood count (CBC) - Anaemia is a blood disease.
 The count of red blood cells is really necessary.
 This test is performed to get a complete count on the number of red blood cells in your body.
 Knowing the number of red blood cells in your body is extremely essential for the doctor to determine whether you are suffering from anaemia.

 A test is also done to determine the shape and size of your red blood cells and the path of iron deficiency anaemia treatment.
 Through this test, it is determined whether your red blood cells are of normal shapes and sizes.